duytc/tagcade-api/README.md

 1) Installing and running the API
 ---------------------------------

 You should be running a newer version of php that includes the built-in development server.
-Make sure you are running PHP 5.4 or PHP 5.5.
+It is recommended to use PHP 5.5 as we use bcrypt to hash passwords, this is only available in older PHP versions with an additional library.
 You will also need a local MySQL instance, have these details handy.

 Clone or download the repository: